rkaneria-sap/crossplane-provider-cloudlogging/README.md

 ## Developing

 1. Use this repository as a template to create a new one.
-1. Find-and-replace `provider-template` with your provider's name.
+1. Find-and-replace `crossplane-provider-cloudlogging` with your provider's name.
 1. Run `make` to initialize the "build" Make submodule we use for CI/CD.
 1. Run `make reviewable` to run code generation, linters, and tests.
 1. Replace `MyType` with your own managed resource implementation(s).